-o CIST 1305 - Program Design and Development
+CIST 1305 - Program Design and Development, with a minimum grade of "C"

 CIST 2372 Java Programming II (4)

 This course is an intermediate course in Java Programming.
 It is assumed that the student knows the Java syntax as well as basic object oriented concepts.
 The student will use classes and objects provided by the core Java API.
 They will use these classes to accomplish tasks such as Database access, File access, exception handling, running threads, using sockets to talk across a network, and remotely calling methods using RMI techniques.